 Scope and Purpose

 The scope and purpose of this course is to provide standardized tow pilot training producing safe and competent tow pilots.

 Overview of Aerotow

 A glider is pulled aloft by a tow plane using a tow line, normally 200-foot in length.
 At a predetermined altitude the glider will release.
-The glider will normally make a level or slight climbing right turn to clear the tow line.
+The glider will normally make a level right turn to clear the tow line.
 When assured that the glider has released, the tow pilot will clear for traffic and make a left turn.
 The tow plane will then descend as rapidly as engine cooling permits, land, and prepare for the next launch.

 Preparation for tow